 Duquesne University has established a statute of limitations for all graduate degree programs.
-No academic program may establish a statute of limitations exceeding that of the University.
-Academic schools may however establish a statute of limitations stricter than that of the University.
-Students should consult with their graduate program advisor about specific program requirements.
+No academic program may establish a statute of limitations that exceeds those of the University.
+Academic schools may establish a statute of limitations that is stricter than those of the University.
+Students should consult the Catalog of Graduate and Professional Programs for school-specific policies

 A student who does not complete his/her degree as required by the statute of limitations may not apply for re-admission to pursue the same degree at Duquesne University.